Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 Serious bugs
 ~~~~~~~~~~~~

-ExecutionEngineException
+* ExecutionEngineException
-An Access Violation inside mscorwks.dll or mscoree.dll (except in a few specific bits of code, like the write barrier code, where AVs are converted into normal NullReferenceExceptions).
+* An Access Violation inside mscorwks.dll or mscoree.dll
-A corrupt GC heap
+* A corrupt GC heap

-These are serious bugs in the runtime or core standard libraries.
-It's probably a security risk to continue execution under these circumstances, because it's easy to imagine cases where type safety or other invariants have been violated.
+These are thrown in the runtime or core standard libraries when safety invariants have been violated.
+Although it's generally a security risk to continue execution, there are cases where these exceptions can be handled, e.g. write barrier code that catches access violations and converts them into NullReferenceExceptions.

 Asynchronous exceptions
 -----------------------